ForgeRock/iot-edge/docs/getting-started.md

 this example is one of the test certificates (es256test) that AM includes by default.
 This mapping tells the _Register Thing_ node what key to use when verifying the registration certificate.

-Use curl and AM's REST endpoints to preregistered two identities that can be used in the authentication only examples.
+Use curl and AM's REST endpoints to preregister two identities that can be used in the authentication only examples.
 Get an admin SSO token:

 ```bash